Operatiën en Inlichtingen

 in countries like Germany, Belgium, Switzerland and The Netherlands.

-On 13 November 1990, Dutch Prime Minister Ruud Lubbers confirmed the
+On 13 November 1990, Dutch Prime Minister Ruud Lubbers publicly confirmed the

 existence of a Dutch SBO, but emphasized that it was completely

-independent and was not (and never had been) under control of NATO,
+independent and was not (and had never been) under control of

 invasion was no longer deemed realistic and the necessesity for a